Colors Cineplex

-Colors Cineplex (formerly Rishtey Cineplex from 2016 to 2019 in SD and the HD version formerly known as Cineplex HD from 2017–19) is an Indian pay television channel owned by Viacom18.
-It was launched on 29 March 2016.
+Colors Cineplex is a group of Indian Hindi-language 24/7 movie channels, owned and operated by JioStar, a joint venture between Viacom18 and Disney India.
+The flagship channel, also named Colors Cineplex, primarily broadcasts Bollywood films, catering to a broad audience with a mix of contemporary hits, classic cinema and Sports events.
+It was launched on 8 May 2016 as Rishtey Cineplex.

 History

 In June 2016 Viacom18 decided to launch the channel in the UK as Rishtey Cineplex.
 It launched on 29 September 2016 on Sky, replacing UMP Movies.
+The channel also launched in US on 5 October 2016 on Dish Network.

 The channel was launched on Freeview on 17 January 2017.
 However, it was later removed on 1 July 2017.

 In 2017, Viacom18 launched HD movie channel Cineplex HD and it was rebranded as Colors Cineplex HD in 2019.

 In October 2017, the channel was launched in Virgin Media.

 On 1 March 2019, Rishtey Cineplex was rebranded as Colors Cineplex and Cineplex HD as Colors Cineplex HD.

 Viacom18 relaunched Rishtey Cineplex on 5 June 2020 on DD Free Dish.
 Viacom18 launched another Hindi movie channel Colors Cineplex Bollywood on 1 April 2021.
-The channel broadcasts Bollywood and the hindi dubbed South Indian movies.
+The channel broadcasts Bollywood and the Hindi dubbed South Indian movies.

+Channels

+Colors Cineplex Superhits

+Colors Cineplex Superhits is a Hindi language free-to-air movie channel in India, owned by JioStar, a Joint Venture between Viacom18 & Disney India It was launched on 1 April 2022.
+It replaced the movie channel Rishtey Cineplex.

+Earlier, the channel broadcast both Bollywood and South Indian movies dubbed in Hindi.
+After the launch of Colors Cineplex Bollywood on 1 April 2021, the channel broadcast only South Indian Hindi-dubbed movies while the latter is a dedicated Bollywood movies channel.

+Colors Cineplex Bollywood

+Colors Cineplex Bollywood is a Hindi language free-to-air movie channel in India, owned by JioStar, a Joint Venture between Viacom18 & Disney India The channel primarily focuses only on Bollywood movies and it became the third movie channel after Colors Cineplex and Colors Cineplex Superhits from the same parent company.